Glkorded/Metaweather_API_Weather_Search/README.md

-To try it go to heroku /*there will be link*/
+To try it go to heroku https://metaweather-api-forecast.herokuapp.com

 This is just a simple Methweather API using weather app